 As we have seen previously, the entire surface of the Earth has warmed by a bit less than 1°C over the past century.
 It is evident that the oceans, on average, have warmed a bit less than the land regions.
 The warming of the oceans has been damped by their greater thermal inertia — water has a greater heat capacity than land, and the oceans are several km deep, and heat can efficiently be buried below the surface.

 © 2015 Pearson Education, Inc.

 Part of the reason that the surface of the oceans is warming less than the land surface, then, is that a good deal of the heat is being buried below the ocean surface.
 In other words, the heating from global warming is slowly diffusing down through the ocean, warming the entire layer of ocean water several km down below the surface.

 © 2015 Pearson Education, Inc.

-Because the processes (small-scale convection and diffusion) by which this heat penetrates downward through the ocean are slow, these processes lead to a substantial delay in how the ocean (surface and sub-surface) warms in response to any given radiative forcing, including that due to increasing greenhouse gas concentrations.
+Because the processes (small-scale convection and diffusion) by which this heat penetrates down through the ocean are slow, these processes lead to a substantial delay in how the ocean (surface and sub-surface) warms in response to any given radiative forcing, including that due to increasing greenhouse gas concentrations.
 These considerations have profound implications for global sea level rise, as alluded to in the previous section on sea level rise.
 Because sea water expands with warming, ocean levels continue to slowly rise as the heating penetrates down through the deep ocean.
 As we will see later in the course when we discuss climate change impacts, it is such slow, delayed responses to global warming that leads to very long-term consequences of policy decisions being made today; global sea level will continue to rise for several centuries, even if we were to freeze greenhouse gas concentrations at current levels.
 Such lasting impacts of current human influences on climate are referred to as the committed climate change.
 They are part of the motivation for calls by many for immediate reductions in greenhouse gas emissions.